Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images

 While this constraint has been shown to copy edges from the reference HR image to the target HR image~\cite{ROSTF}, it suffers from a critical limitation: it does not account for temporal variations in edge intensities between the two images.
 Such intensity variations are caused by changes in the spectral brightness of surrounding regions over time.
 Consequently, the components of $\D\hatHr - \D\hatHt$ tend to have large absolute values in spatially non-smooth regions, while they are close to zero in spatially smooth regions, as illustrated in Fig.~\ref{fig: edgesimilarity}.
 Nevertheless, the constraint in \eqref{eq: normal edge constraint} evaluates all components of $\D\tilHr - \D\tilHt$ equally, enforcing them to approach zero uniformly, which can introduce undesired artifacts.

 To address this issue, we incorporate the same weighting scheme used in TGTV as follows:

-The matrix $\W$ assigns larger weights to smooth regions and smaller values to non-smooth regions based on the guide image $\Hr'$ as defined in ~(\ref{eq: weight}).
+The matrix $\W$ assigns larger weights to smooth regions and smaller values to non-smooth regions based on the guide image $\Hr'$ as defined in \eqref{eq: weight}.
 Thus, this constraint encourages the components of $\D\tilHr - \D\tilHt$ to approach zero preferentially in smooth regions, while allowing flexibility in non-smooth regions.
 As a result, the constraint can tolerate temporal variations in edge intensities while still enforcing consistency in the edge locations.
-We refer to the constraint as the temporally-guided edge constraint (TGEC) because it is guided by the weight matrix $\W$ derived from the temporally adjacent HR image.
+We refer to the constraint as the temporally-guided edge constraint (TGEC).

 Regarding the choice of the norm \( q \) in TGEC, we evaluated several candidates, including the \( \ell_1 \) norm, the \( \ell_2 \) norm, and the mixed \( \ell_{1,2} \) norm.
 Among them, the mixed \( \ell_{1,2} \) norm was found to yield the best performance in our experiments.
 For detailed comparisons, please refer to Sec.~\ref{ssec:norm q of tgec}.